flame-engine/flame/doc/flame/inputs/other_inputs.md

 ## AdvancedButtonComponent

-A `AdvancedButtonComponent` have separate states for each of the different pointer phases.
-The skin can be customized for each state.
-Each skin is a `PositionComponent`.
+The `AdvancedButtonComponent` have separate states for each of the different pointer phases.
+The skin can be customized for each state and each skin is represented by a `PositionComponent`.

 These are the fields that should be used to know the state of the `AdvancedButtonComponent`:

-- `defaultSkin`: Component that will be displayed on the button by default.
+- `defaultSkin`: Component that will be displayed by default on the button.
-- `downSkin`: Component displayed when button clicked (or touch).
+- `downSkin`: Component displayed when the button is clicked or tapped.
-- `hoverSkin`: Hover component (desktop and web).
+- `hoverSkin`: Component displayed when the button is hovered. (desktop and web).
 - `defaultSelectedSkin`: The component to display when the button is selected.
 The button property must be IsSelectable = true.
-In this case, the button will have two toggle states (looks like a switch component).
+In this case, the button will have two states to toggle between (imagine a switch component).
-- `downAndSelectedSkin`: A component that displays when the selectable button is selected and pressed.
+- `downAndSelectedSkin`: The component that is displayed when the selectable button is selected and pressed.
 - `hoverAndSelectedSkin`: Hover on selectable and selected button (desktop and web).

-The component also supports two skins - `disabledSkin` and `disabledAndSelectedSkin` for disabled state.
-Achieved by setDisabled.
+The component also supports two skins, `disabledSkin` and `disabledAndSelectedSkin`, for the disabled state.
+This state is achieved by using `setDisabled`.